 You’re almost done completing your last task for the day…

-and boom your computer crashes!
+and boom your network crashes!
 What do you do?
 Do you have a backup plan in

 place….
-Are you panicking because you lost all that hard work?!
+Are you panicking because you lost all of your important information?!

 This is one of the many reasons you should have a backup